Siege of Thessalonica (676–678): Imperial expedition and end of the blockade

 Despite the failure of the assault and the successful replenishment of the city's food supply, the Slavs continued with their blockade and raids, setting up ambushes around the city, but their pressure on the city itself relaxed somewhat.
 Their attention now shifted to the sea, and launched raids against seaborne merchant traffic, using not only the customary primitive monoxyla, but actual ships, capable of sailing in the high seas.
-With these they raided across the northern Aegean, even penetrating the Dardanelles and reaching the Prokonnesos in the Sea of Marmara.
+With these they raided across the northern Aegean, even penetrating the Hellespont and reaching the Prokonnesos in the Sea of Marmara.

 This lasted until the emperor, free from other concerns, ordered his army to advance against the Slavs (only the Strymonitai are mentioned by name henceforth) through Thrace.
 Lemerle remarks on the surprising absence of similar orders to the navy, given the recent piratical activity of the Slavs, but considers that the expedition was aimed at resolving the problem at its root, striking at the habitats of the tribes responsible.
 The Strymonitai, who received news of the emperor's intentions, had enough time to prepare their defence, occupying passes and other strategic positions and calling upon other tribes for aid.
-Nevertheless, they were decisively defeated by the imperial troops and forced to flee; even the settlements close to Thessalonica were abandoned, as the Slavs sought refuge towards the interior.
+Nevertheless, they were decisively defeated by the imperial troops and forced to flee; the settlements close to Thessalonica were abandoned, as the Slavs sought refuge towards the interior.
 The famished Thessalonians, including unarmed women and children, took the opportunity of pillaging the nearby Slavic settlements for food.
 The emperor also sent a grain fleet under strong escort by warships, carrying 60,000 measures of wheat for the city, in what Lemerle considers an eloquent testament of renewed ability of the Byzantine central government to intervene decisively in the Balkans after the Arab danger had passed.
 Following this, the Slavs requested peace negotiations, the outcome of which is not mentioned.